lacework/terraform-provider-lacework/website/docs/r/integration_docker_v2.html.markdown

 ~> **Note:** For Docker Hub, ECR, and GCR, use their corresponding container registry types.

 The Docker V2 Registry integration functions differently than Lacework's other container registry integrations.
-This integration performs on-demand image assessment via the CLI/API, while the other integrations automatically assess images at regular intervals.
+This integration performs on-demand image assessment via the Lacework API, while the other integrations automatically assess images at regular intervals.

 Supported Docker V2 registries: